-Parties say German vaccine mandate may take months to pass
+German vaccine mandate may take months to pass, parties say

 Tagesspiegel reported that implementation could be delayed until June to ensure the technical conditions, such as a nationwide vaccine register, are in place.

-A poll published Sunday by weekly Bild am Sonntag shows almost two-thirds of Germans support a vaccine mandate, with about a third against it.

-Among those who oppose it are some members of the Free Democrats, who are part of the ruling coalition, and Germany’s former health minister who pledged last summer not to introduce a general vaccine mandate.
+Among those who oppose a vaccine mandate are some members of the Free Democrats, who are part of the ruling coalition, and Germany’s former health minister who pledged last summer not to introduce a general vaccine mandate.
 Political leaders have agreed to let lawmakers vote according to their own conscience rather than along party lines on the issue.

 The looming mandate has also been a rallying point for vocal anti-vaccine campaigners who have taken part in protests against Germany’s pandemic restrictions.
 Some recent demonstrations have turned violent, with protesters attacking police officers after being ordered to disperse.